mose247/Object_detection_in_urban_environments/README.md

 2. run `my_deploy_models.ipynb` and follow the instructions in the notebook;

 ## Methodology
 For the purposes of this project no network will be train from scratch, but rather we will reuse the pre-trained **SSD MobileNet V2 FPNLite 640x640** and **SSD ResNet50 V1 FPN 640x640** provided by TensorFlow.
 In order to set up a new transfer learning job, the protobuf [files](https://github.com/tensorflow/models/tree/master/research/object_detection/configs/tf2) that were use to configure the training of the two networks on the [COCO 2017 dataset](https://cocodataset.org/#home) should be modified.
-In particular, the following tweaks are necessary to ensure the success of the learning job:
+In particular, the following tweaks are necessary:

-- change the dimension of the output layer: `num_classes: 3`;
+* change the dimension of the output layer: `num_classes: 3`
-- set the path to the training dataset: `input_path: "/opt/ml/input/data/train/*.tfrecord"`;
+* set the path to the training dataset: `input_path: "/opt/ml/input/data/train/*.tfrecord"`
+* * fsdf
-- set the path to the evaluation dataset: `input_path: "/opt/ml/input/data/val/*.tfrecord"`;
+* set the path to the evaluation dataset: `input_path: "/opt/ml/input/data/val/*.tfrecord"`
-- set the path to the label map: `label_map_path: "/opt/ml/input/data/train/label_map.pbtxt"`;
+* set the path to the label map: `label_map_path: "/opt/ml/input/data/train/label_map.pbtxt"`
-- set the path to the pre-trained weigths: `fine_tune_checkpoint: "checkpoint/ckpt-0"`;
+* set the path to the pre-trained weigths: `fine_tune_checkpoint: "checkpoint/ckpt-0"`
-- set the tuning of all the weights: `fine_tune_checkpoint_type: "detection"`;
+* set the tuning of all the weights: `fine_tune_checkpoint_type: "detection"`

 The **SSD MobileNet V2 FPNLite 640x640** and **SSD ResNet50 V1 FPN 640x640** models available in the TF2 Object Detection model zoo are trained on the [COCO 2017 dataset](https://cocodataset.org/#home), which is a large-scale object detection and segmentation dataset containing annotations for 90 different object classes.